anshika0912/csv_orm_project/README.md

 # CSVORM - CSV Object-Relational Mapping

-CSVORM is a simple Python class that provides object-relational mapping (ORM) functionality for working with CSV data.
-It allows you to perform basic operations like listing all records, retrieving specific records by ID, and filtering records based on column values in a CSV file.
+A lightweight Python library for read-only Object-Relational Mapping (ORM) with CSV files.
+Easily list all records, fetch specific data by ID, and filter by column values.
+Ideal for simple data management without a database.
 ## Usage

 1. **Installation**